axesup/combate/Building-A-Level.md

 To get feedback:

-* Show us and others hanging out in our [public HipChat room](http://www.hipchat.com/g3plnOKqa).
+* Show us and others hanging out in our [public Slack chat](https://coco-slack-invite.herokuapp.com/).
 * Post on the Artisan section of our [Discourse forum](http://discourse.codecombat.com/category/artisan).
 * Link friends and family to it and have them play it.
 * If you want the best possible result, consider UX testing it.
 It's a tough skill to learn, but extremely valuable.